craabreu/ufedmm/docs/contributing.rst

 Documentation improvements
 ==========================

-AFED could always use more documentation, whether as part of the official AFED docs, in docstrings, or even on the web in blog posts, articles, and such.
+UFEDMM could always use more documentation, whether as part of the official UFEDMM docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback